-Types of construction site accident
+Causes of construction site injuries

 Working without a break

-Faulty equipment can also be to blame for accidents and injuries on construction sites.
-Equipment manufacturers must thoroughly test that equipment is safe before use, as even a small defect could cause that equipment to be dangerous.
+Faulty equipment is another common cause of injuries on construction sites.
+It’s important that equipment is thoroughly tested for safety before use, as even a small defect could cause the equipment to be dangerous.